Follow Us:

 4. The host country's motoring club takes that letter to their local Customs Authority to clear entry permissions.

 3a.
-Discharging the Document & Reclaiming the Bond - Back in Australia
+Discharging the Document & Reclaiming the Bond - Back in Australia (If you are returning)

 When entering or leaving any nation, you must ensure the border officials stamp the correct counterfoil entry/exit slips.
 If you miss a single stamp, the carnet remains open, and you risk losing your deposit.
 When returning the vehicle to Australia, ensure the last foreign port applies a clean discharge customs stamp so the Australian Border Force can clear the vehicle profile smoothly upon entry.